Lumbaninge/lulu_practice/README.md

 # lulu_practice
-leaning how to use git
+learning how to use git